 -Ethan Buckner, YEA Minnesota

-YEA Minnesota started out as a collaborative network of high school environmental clubs that wanted to get together, meet, and brainstorm ideas about environmental issues.
+YEA!
+MN started out as a collaborative network of high school environmental clubs that wanted to get together, meet, and brainstorm ideas about environmental issues.
 These groups are currently working hard in their communities to network with peers and make real and lasting environmental changes in their school community, with their school board, and working with politicians to pay attention to their youth voice.